Rory McArdle: Scunthorpe United

 McArdle signed a three-year deal with fellow League One club Scunthorpe United on 21 June 2017, with the deal coming into effect from 1 July 2017.

 Exeter City

 On 19 May 2020, McArdle signed a contract with League Two club Exeter City.
 He scored his first goal for the club in February 2021, a 'trademark near-post header' in a 1–0 win over Stevenage.

 Harrogate Town

 On 30 June 2021, McArdle joined fellow League Two club Harrogate Town for an undisclosed fee.
 McArdle signed a new one-year deal in May 2022.

+McArdle retired at the end of the 2022-23 season.

 International career

 McArdle made his full debut for Northern Ireland on 26 May 2010 against Turkey in a friendly.